agalue/cassandra-azure/README.md

 > `X.X.X.X` would be the public IP of the OpenNMS server, or the hostname of the target server if you're already inside the OpenNMS server.

-The user name `agalue` is defined inside `vars.tf`, in case you want to change it.
+The username `agalue` is defined inside `vars.tf` and `ansible/inventory.yaml`, in case you want to change it.

 ## Termination